June 8 1861 Saturday

 McClellan’s West Virginia Campaign

 USA.
-The establishment of the Sanitary Commission was authorised by the Federal government.
+The establishment of the Sanitary Commission was authorised by the US Federal government.
 The aim was to improve standards of hygiene, medicine, and welfare for Union soldiers.

 CSA.
 All military forces collected by the various states for service of the Confederate states were assigned to the Confederate Provisional Army of the Confederate States.
 The highly regarded Robert Edward Lee had been made the commander-in-chief of the state forces of Virginia but after Virginia joined the Confederacy, he was confirmed as a General of the new army.
 On this date, he received his first important appointment when he was named as the President’s Military Adviser.
-While Lee did not have supreme command of Confederate forces, he did have influence over the planning and decision-making of the President, especially for operations in Virginia.
+While Lee did not have supreme command of Confederate forces, he did have significant influence over the planning and decision-making of the President, especially for operations in Virginia.

 California.
 Incident at Larabee’s House.

 Florida.
 The USS Mississippi established the naval blockade at Key West.
 The blockade of the Gulf coast had already been commenced by USS Powhatan against Mobile, Alabama, and USS Brooklyn against New Orleans, Louisiana.
-With the arrival of Flag Officer William Mervine in USS Mississippi, the blockading fleet was raised to a strength of twenty vessels.
+With the arrival of Captain William Mervine in USS Mississippi, the blockading fleet was raised to a strength of twenty vessels.

 Maryland.
 Union troops from Annapolis seized a supply of arms at Easton.